 - Income limits: You can deduct only tuition and fees for higher education if your modified adjusted gross income (MAGI) is $80,000 or less for single filers or $160,000 or less if you’re filing a joint return.

 - Qualified expenses: Qualified expenses are generally any expenses you had to pay to make college happen, including necessary transportation expenses.
-Obviously, you can deduct tuition and mandatory fees, books, supplies and other necessary equipment.
+Obviously, you can deduct tuition and mandatory fees, books, supplies, and other necessary equipment.
+You can also claim a deduction for expenses paid with a student loan, and for any non-refunded expenses if the student withdraws from classes.

 Student Loan Interest Deduction

-This is one of the few cases in which you can deduct interest paid during the previous year.
-If you paid on student loans for yourself, a spouse or a dependent in 2012, be sure to look into this deduction.
+This is one of the few cases in which you can deduct interest paid on loans.
+If you pay interest on student loans for yourself, a spouse, or a dependent in 2016, be sure to look into this deduction.

 - Deduction limits: The student loan interest deduction can only be used to reduce your taxable income by up to $2,500.

-- Income limits: You can deduct student loan interest if your modified adjusted gross income was less than $75,000 (or $150,000 if you’re filing a joint return) in 2012.
+- Income limits: You can deduct student loan interest if your modified adjusted gross income is less than $80,000 (or $160,000 if you’re filing a joint return) in 2016.

 - What doesn’t qualify: If you took out a school loan from rich old Aunt Betty, you’re out of luck.
 Even if you’re paying her back with interest, you can’t deduct interest paid on a loan from a relative.
 Also, you can’t use this deduction if you’re paying for a student loan through your employer.